 - The School of Engineering plans to host a yearly workshop with other institutions both nationally and internationally in which research progress is promoted and discussed.

-- You will graduate with 3 original, completed published articles.
+- You will graduate with 3 original, completed, and published articles.

-- 50% of your graduate assistantship will be dedicated to research.
+- In addition to publishing, 50% of your graduate assistantship will be dedicated to research.